 And then we started touring.
 I won’t say we never got big enough to be big; we’re the most popular unpopular group of all time.
 Our whole career has been a combination of people dismissing us and then us doing crazier things.
 We get very minimal coverage, and it’s funny because as we’ve gotten older, now the coverage we get is like, “Damn, these dudes are still around?”
 But on the flipside of that, I don’t think our fans truly understand everything that we’ve done because we’ve never really promoted everything.
 Like when we went to Africa, when we went to Brazil, when we did a sold out tour in China, we didn’t really make a big press deal out of it, even though there are very few groups who can say they did a world tour that included Africa, China, and Brazil.
 When we were on the Simpsons, we didn’t make a big deal out of it.
 It’s been one of those things where we do these big shows like Governors Ball, go on the Simpsons, or whatever, but then we go back to the bedroom to make some music.

-PB: But see, I think that’s good though.
+PB: But see, I think that’s good.
 I think it means that you guys have your priorities in order, and that’s what’s important in this industry.
 People sell out before they get big, but you guys got big and never sold out.
 You basically reinvented that typical age-old formula about how hip hop has to work.
-I think that’s what people like me have always found to be the most respectable thing about you.
-I say this with caution, but fuck the music.
-I judge musicians like I judge political candidates — if I can’t get behind the way you act as a person, how the hell am I supposed to get behind your music, your message?
+I say this with extreme caution, but fuck the music; I judge musicians like I judge political candidates — if I can’t get behind the way you act as a person, how the hell am I supposed to get behind your music; your message?

-PB: You always have your ducks in a row.
-It seems like every direction you take for People Under The Stairs is always exactly what you guys need to go forward with what you want.
-How have you managed to juggle being the duo’s vocalist/MC, one of the engineers, one of the producers, and being the group’s business manager?
-How does that work, and how have you been able to maintain some semblance of professionalism for a group that, to the public, always seems so laid back?
-You guys always seem so relaxed and carefree while you perform, but at the same time there’s a lot of business involved with what you guys do and how you guys have succeeded.
+PB: It seems like every direction you take for People Under The Stairs is always exactly what you guys need to go forward with what you want.
+How have you managed to juggle being the duo’s vocalist/MC, one of the engineers, one of the producers and being the group’s business manager?
 How do you do it?